dmcquay/how-do-i-test-this/README.md

 You'll have to import `AverageOrderSizeByDayOfWeekStatsRecord` and `AverageOrderSizeByDayOfWeekStatsModel` from `models.ts`.

-Run the unit test again: `npm run test:unit`
+Run: `npm run test:unit`
-They should be passing now.
+Expected result: passing

 ## Step 5: Put it all together